Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 Item #308

 The Intel 486 DX2 was introduced in 1992 and was the first Microprocessor to use clock doubling.
-This is the 25mhz version that ran at 50mhz using clock doubling.

 The 33mhz version of the Intel 486DX2 running at 66mhz was popular with video gamers until the Pentium Processor was introduced in 1993.

-Intel Pentium Processor "Unmarked" Mechanical Sample (1992)
+Intel Pentium Processor Mechanical Sample (1992)

-image of an Intel Pentium Processor Mechanical Sample
+Intel Pentium Processor Mechanical Sample

 Item #439